ST-LAURENT SECONDARY SCHOOL

 Technoparc Montreal located on the territory, is considered the largest technological park in Canada, dedicated to the development of advanced technology in four main sectors: aeronautics, life sciences, information technologies and communications, as well as clean technologies.
 Building a competent succession for this industry is part of the mission of Développement Économique St-Laurent.

-The Aviation Connection team appreciates the support of the management of the St-Laurent school in setting up an AEROLAB in one of the premises of the St-Germain pavilion.
+The Aviation Connection team appreciates the support of the school principal in setting up an AEROLAB in one of the premises of the St-Germain pavilion.
 This is where the weekly AERO 1 courses are held.
 The 8 flight simulators accommodate up to 16 students at a time.
-3-5 lessons per week are given by Aviation Connection instructors, to different groups, over a period of time between October and June.
+2-5 sessions per week depending on number of students registered.
+Courses are provided by Aviation Connection instructors during the entire school year.

 In 2019, St-Laurent School had the highest success rate in exams.